-Santo Tomas serves the most Mayan residents of all of our libraries.
-In the hills of Guatemala, the Biblioteca Santo Tomas serves the needs of the rural community with text books and Mayan language books.
-Please remember, there are still 500K Mayans whose first language is Mayan, within one of the 36 Mayan dialects.
+Of all our libraries, Biblioteca Santo Tomás serves the most Mayan residents.
+Located in the hills of Guatemala, Santo Tomás meets the learning needs of the rural community with textbooks and Mayan language books.
+Five thousand Mayans still speak Mayan as their first language within one of 36 Mayan dialects.

 Jun Toj elementary school is located in the mountain village of Rabinal, several hours from Guatemala City.
-FBTB supports this bi-cultural elementary school by supplying children's books both in Spanish and Achi, the area's native Mayan language.
+FBTB supports this bicultural elementary school by supplying children's books both in Spanish and Achí, the area's native Mayan language.

 El Estor library serves a bicultural community in eastern Guatemala.
 Although most of the schoolchildren and residents speak Mayan as their first language, many of the children are very motivated to study and learn Spanish in order to pursue opportunities in the city.
 FBTB strives to promote the Mayan culture and language wherever we can, so purchasing books published in Mayan is a top priority.